mascah/cookiecutter-turbo-django/docs/0-introduction/ui-architecture-philosophy.rst

 django-vite Integration
 ^^^^^^^^^^^^^^^^^^^^^^^

-The template uses `django-vite`_ to bridge Django and Vite-based frontends.
+The template uses `django-vite`_ to bridge Django and Vite based frontends.
 This gives you:

 - **Hot Module Replacement** in development
 - **Manifest-based asset versioning** in production